DiamondLightSource/htss-rig-bluesky/docs/explanations/data-access.rst

 How is Data Modelled in Bluesky?
 --------------------------------

-Bluesky can handle data either directly by getting PVs or by triggering an external data writer.
+Bluesky_ can handle data either directly by reading PVs or by triggering an external data writer.
 The former method is normally employed for small scalar data such as motor positions.
 The latter is normally employed for large multidimensional data, such as detector images that are handled with an HDF5 writing AreaDetector plugin.
-In either case, documents are produced according to the Bluesky event model that either contain recorded data or reference external data.
+In either case, documents are produced according to the `Bluesky event model`_ that either contain recorded data or reference external data.

 How is Data Stored?